-Offer the cup to the communicants with the words of administration, as instructed by your priest.
+Offer the cup to the communicants with the words of administration, as instructed by the Member of the Clergy or other leader exercising oversight.

 "The Blood of our Lord Jesus Christ, which was shed for thee, preserve thy body and soul into everlasting life.
 Drink this in remembrance that Christ's Blood was shed for thee, and be thankful."